OfficeDev/office-ui-fabric-core/ghdocs/BUILDING.md

 ###gulp watch:fabric

-Use this task when you're working on core Fabric elements (fonts, mixins, colors, terse).
+Use this task when you're working on [core styles](http://dev.office.com/fabric/styles) such as typography, color, icons, and animations.
 This task builds all `/src/less/` files and outputs them together in `/dist/css/`.

 ##Starter template